The Den to host conference cheer and dance competitions

 Both teams look to find similar success next week at Loyola.

-Dance teams from Brewton-Parker College and Martin Methodist Colleged will face off against Loyola in a dual meet Feb.
+Dance teams from Brewton-Parker College and Martin Methodist College will face off against Loyola in a dual meet Feb.
 1 starting at 10 a.m.

 Loyola will then open up for the Wolf Pack Invitational at 12 p.m.
 Brewton-Parker and Martin Methodist’s dance teams will again face Loyola.
 Then, cheer squads from Martin Methodist and Loyola are expected to compete against Bethel University, Point University and the University of Mobile.